-- Describe the physical and chemical characteristics of overburden, ore, product, tailings and mining byproducts to be removed during mine development and operations including specific aspects relevant to air quality. - Identify dwellings and any other potentially sensitive receptors (e.g. community centres, agricultural businesses, etc.) that could be affected by the project potential effects on air quality, noise or vibration levels. - Identify flora and fauna that could be affected by the project potential effects on air quality, noise or vibration levels. - Monitor and characterise background levels of air quality in accordance with PEM requirements, including air pollution indicators (dust, PM10, PM{2.5}, crystalline silica, metals, and greenhouse gas emissions from equipment) in the context of the dispersive soils within the project area, noise and vibration in the vicinity of the project, including adjacent sensitive receptors and along potential transport routes. - Characterise background radiation levels within the project site and the broader project area. - Evaluate the existing road/rail conditions and traffic (type, volume and timing) conditions on key proposed transport routes for the project. - Evaluate the existing port facilities for storage of heavy mineral concentrate. - Evaluate the existing fire hazards in the vicinity of the project.
+- Describe the physical and chemical characteristics of overburden, ore, product, tailings and mining byproducts to be removed during mine development and operations including specific aspects relevant to air quality. - Identify dwellings and any other potentially sensitive receptors (e.g. community centres, schools, recreation facilities, agricultural and tourism businesses, etc.) that could be affected by the project potential effects on air quality, noise or vibration levels. - Identify flora and fauna that could be affected by the project potential effects on air quality, noise or vibration levels. - Monitor and characterise background levels of air quality in accordance with PEM requirements, including air pollution indicators (dust, PM10, PM{2.5}, crystalline silica, metals, and greenhouse gas emissions from equipment) in the context of the dispersive soils within the project area, noise and vibration in the vicinity of the project, including adjacent sensitive receptors and along potential transport routes. - Characterise background radiation levels within the project site and the broader project area. - Evaluate the existing road/rail conditions and traffic (type, volume and timing) conditions on key proposed transport routes for the project. - Evaluate the existing port facilities for storage of heavy mineral concentrate. - Evaluate the existing fire hazards in the vicinity of the project.

-- Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors, during the project construction, operation, rehabilitation, decommissioning and post-closure, arising from: - specified air pollution indicators; - noise, vibration and lighting; - adverse changes to the background radiation levels in the vicinity of the project (including the radionuclide content of vegetation, surface water and groundwater); - dislocation due to severance causing reduced access to farm land and/or disruption to social networks and community facilities; and

-- public safety hazards.
+- Identify potential and proposed design responses and/or other mitigation measures to avoid, reduce and/or manage any significant effects for sensitive receptors, during the project construction, operation, rehabilitation, decommissioning and post-closure, arising from: - specified air pollution indicators; - noise, vibration and lighting; - adverse changes to the background radiation levels in the vicinity of the project (including the radionuclide content of vegetation, surface water and groundwater); - dislocation due to severance causing reduced access to farm land and/or disruption to social networks and community facilities; and - public safety hazards.

 - Predict likely atmospheric concentrations of particulate matter and other relevant Class 1, 2 or 3 indicators in surrounding areas during mine construction, operation and rehabilitation, using an air quality impact assessment undertaken in accordance with the PEM.
-The air quality impact assessment is to also include an assessment using the SEPP (Ambient Air Quality) environmental objectives. - Assess likely noise increases, vibration and lighting impacts at sensitive receptors in the vicinity of the project and along the proposed transport route. - Assess likely radiation effects associated with the project during operations, rehabilitation, decommissioning and post-closure. - Assess likely traffic volume increase in the vicinity of the project and along proposed transport routes. - Assess likely effects to the social cohesion and well-being of the communities in the vicinity of the project. - Assess potential safety hazards to the public arising from the project.
+The air quality impact assessment is to also include an assessment using the SEPP (Ambient Air Quality) environmental objectives. - Assess any effects of dust emissions on Lindenow Valley primary industry and local water supplies (both water network reservoirs and privately own rain water tanks). - Assess likely noise increases, vibration and lighting impacts at sensitive receptors in the vicinity of the project and along the proposed transport route. - Assess likely radiation effects associated with the project during operations, rehabilitation, decommissioning and post-closure. - Assess likely traffic volume increase in the vicinity of the project and along proposed transport routes. - Assess likely effects to the social cohesion, health and well-being of the communities in the vicinity of the project. - Assess potential safety hazards to the public arising from the project.

-Measures to manage other potentially significant effects on amenity, environmental quality and social wellbeing (including stability of mining landforms), should also be addressed in the EES, including a framework for identifying and responding to any emerging issues.
+Measures to manage other potentially significant effects on amenity, environmental quality, health and social wellbeing (including stability of mining landforms), should also be addressed in the EES, including a framework for identifying and responding to any emerging issues.